cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 ((fn [scope] (test)) (quote dynamic))
 ```

-A lexically scoped language will return 'Is not a valid symbol -- LOOKUP-VARIABLE-VALUE scope' as above,
+A lexically scoped language will return "Is not a valid symbol -- LOOKUP-VARIABLE-VALUE scope" as above,
 because the environment when the definition of `test` was created does not contain this binding.
-A dynamically scoped language will return 'dynamic.
+A dynamically scoped language will return `'dynamic`.
 It does not care about what the value of scope was *when test was defined* and just looks up the nearest definition.
 In other words: the lexical environment was not captured.

-(This idea was obtained from [this Stack Overflow answer](http://stackoverflow.com/questions/32344615/program-to-check-if-the-scoping-is-lexical-or-dynamic#32347224),
+(The idea for the test was obtained from [this Stack Overflow answer](http://stackoverflow.com/questions/32344615/program-to-check-if-the-scoping-is-lexical-or-dynamic#32347224),
-but slightly modified since our language does not know how to evaliuate `let`.
+but slightly modified since our language does not know how to evaluate `let`.

 As expected from the above description,
 [the evaluator with the dynamic environment](https://github.com/erooijak/clojure-experiments/blob/master/meta-circular-experiments/mc-evaluator-dynamic.clj)